Note: This policy is subject to change at any time. Please check all SRS Concierge Policies on a regular basis for updates.

 13.15 Survival of Terms.
 Those provisions of this Agreement that, by their nature, are intended to survive any expiration or termination of this Agreement shall so survive.

 13.16 Exclusive Services Agreement.
 Host Family agrees that it will neither accept nor enter into any arrangement, agreement or understanding with Student or Student’s family, or with any other student of the StudentRoomStay International Corporation American High School Program, to provide any services or benefits, that are also provided, managed or overseen by StudentRoomStay International Corporation for four (4) years from the time the Host Family enters into this Agreement, absent express written agreement from StudentRoomStay International Corporation.
 Host Family agrees that it will not continue hosting the Student in the event that the Student leaves the StudentRoomStay International Corporation Program.
-The Host Family, including family members and guests, will not encourage or facilitate the Student to leave StudentRoomStay International Corporation Program.
+The Host Family, including family members and students, will not encourage or facilitate the Student to leave StudentRoomStay International Corporation Program.

 13.17 Affirmations and acknowledgments.
 By signing this Agreement, Host Family affirms and acknowledges: